Julien-Dosiere/WebStore-API/Readme.md

 ### Installation
 1. Clone this repo
-2. Install dependencies
+2. Install dependencies with the following command:
 ```
 $ composer install
 ```
-3. Create a database and configure your connection in the .env file.
+3. Create a database and configure your DB connection in the .env file.
 By Default, the app requires a localhost PostgreSQL database called 'webstore' with a 'webstore' user and 'webstore' also as password

-4. Run migrations to create your database structure with following command (you can also import the database-import.sql file which would create database structure & seeds)
+4. Run migrations to create your database structure with the following command (you can also import the database-import.sql file which would create database structure & seeds)
 ```
 $ bin/console doctrine:migration:migrate